 Description of the route

-On the Lares Trek, you’ll fully immerse yourself in the Andean way of life, getting to know local communities and their traditions.
+On the Lares Trek, you will discover the Andean way of life, getting to know local communities and their traditions.

 Day 1: Relax in the Lares Hot Springs, Then Hike to the Pacchayoc Waterfall and Ascend to the Willkikasa Pass.

-You’ll visit the Lares hot springs, where you’ll enjoy a relaxing moment and an energizing breakfast.
-Then, you’ll hike from Cuncani, passing by the Pacchayoc Waterfall and crossing the Willkikasa Pass at 4,400 m / 14,436 ft, before descending to the campsite in Quiswarani.
-You’ll have the opportunity to meet and interact with the local community while enjoying dinner under the stars.
+You will visit the thermal baths of Lares, where you will enjoy a relaxing moment and an energetic breakfast.
+Then, you will hike from the rural community of Cuncani, crossing the Pacchayoc waterfall and the Willkikasa pass at 4,400 m / 14,436 ft, before descending to the camp in Quiswarani.
+You will have the opportunity to meet and interact with the local community, enjoying dinner under the stars.

 Day 2: Admire the Seven Waterfalls and Cross the Pachacutec Pass Before Meeting Local Communities.